General Info

 $HOME/.ocis/config/

-You can deviate from the default location and define a custom configuration file location on startup using the environment variable OCIS_CONFIG_DIR
+You can deviate from the default location and define a custom configuration directory on startup using the environment variable

 Base Data Directory